 The Super Bowl, arguably America’s most beloved national holiday, is almost here.
 While many tune in for the action on the gridiron or the glitzy halftime show, some of us look forward to watching the marketing industry’s yearly Super Bowl (sometimes called the #AdBowl) as well.
 Each year, eager viewers watch to see marketing at its finest — and most expensive.
 2022 will be no different; this year, a single 30-second Super Bowl spot will average $7 million.

 However, within the last decade, the game has changed dramatically.
-It’s not enough to produce a big budget commercial.
+It’s not enough to produce a big-budget commercial.
 Brands need to embrace an integrated approach employing traditional advertising, digital marketing, and social media tactics to create an experience that optimizes engagement on multiple platforms.

-So, in advance of Super Bowl LII, we wanted to take a closer look at some of the best and worst of the Super Bowl social campaigns and what we can learn from them.
+So, in advance of Super Bowl LVI, we wanted to take a closer look at some of the best and worst of the Super Bowl social campaigns and what we can learn from them.

 Hyundai’s Super Bowl Social Media War Room